How to create your CPA Exam plan based on CPA Exam changes

 However, the Disciplines are nothing to fear!
 The three discipline options simply offer the opportunity to specialize, which reflects future of the accounting profession.
 That said, whatever discipline you choose, it does not dictate nor define your career path.

-Each CPA Exam study plan option is a suggestion based on the first iteration of the Exposure Draft.
-Your CPA Exam plan may vary from this depending on your work experience and preference.
+Each CPA Exam study plan option is a suggestion based on the exam's Blueprint.
+Your CPA Exam plan may vary depending on your work experience and preference.

 In the meantime, something that won’t change—ever—is the fact that Becker is here for you.